A reminder of the cycle of life has washed on to rocks near Tathra Wharf – what appears to be a dead juvenile Humpback Whale.

 It's life and death on the humpback highway at Tathra where a dead juvenile whale has washed up on the coast.
-Videographer David Rogers captured these stunning images of the whale and a circling shark looking for an ocean feast.
+Photographer and videographer David Rogers captured these stunning images of the whale and a circling shark looking for an ocean feast.
 Full story here: http://ow.ly/7uCo50vJmrL

 “Council is working with NSW Government agencies to have the carcass removed as soon as possible.
 We will let you know when the beach is open again,” a Council spokesperson says.

 The renowned Killer Whale, or Orca, are predators of Humpbacks, singling out mothers and calves during their annual migrations.

 As the season changes, Humpbacks and other whale species return to their Antarctic summer feeding grounds, ready to browse on krill and small school fish and fatten themselves up for the northern winter migration where they will breed and give birth.

 Long-time Eden based whale watcher Ros Butt, says, “it’s an early start to the southern migration, compared to the old days.
 We used to say the season started in early October, but with numbers increasing we are learning new things all the time.”